 Good Bhajanists Are Visually Oriented

-Sikhs condescendingly refer to Kundalini Yoga as Taught by Yogi Bhajan as “Bhajanism”.
+Sikhs condescendingly refer to Kundalini Yogis as Taught by Yogi Bhajan as “Bhajanists”.
 What if you found out that your trendy new yoga religion was just one big slick advertising campaign with no real substance?
 Guru Singh non-nonchalantly tells his yoga classes that he made up Bajanism in a Melrose Avenue Bookstore with alleged Sikh holy man Yogi Bhajan.

 Mr. Bhajan was a savvy entrepreneur and marketing genius who instructed his disciples to use attention grabbing images when creating yoga flyers.
 In his textbook, The Aquarian Teacher, Bhajan also warns that a yoga teacher will be reincarnated as a cockroach for leading students astray with the type of spiritual ego displayed by smiling Guru Singh.